ParfenovIgor/parallel-compiler/README.md

 * buildClosestAncestorValue

-Gets Matrix of some nodes and Vector of closest ancestors out of them and returns for every node the value of closest ancestor.
+Gets Matrix of some nodes and Vector of closest ancestors of tree nodes out of corresponding nodes and returns for every node the Vector of closest ancestor.